r-lib/vctrs/tests/testthat/_snaps/assert.md

       vec_check_list(1, arg = "")
     Condition
       Error:
       !
-Input must be a list, not a number.
+Input must be a list, not the number 1.

 # vec_check_list() and list_check_all_vectors() work